tcrasset/Wave-propagation/README.md

 ## Acknowledgments

 Thanks to Pr.
 C. Geuzaine for his course of High Perfomance Scientific Computing at the University of Liège as well as his assistant, Anthony Royer.
+Moreover, we would like to thank the CECI(Consortium des Équipements de Calcul Intensif) for the cluster they provided.